 Children's Health StarCenter Multisport Northlake doesn't exist in a vacuum.
 It's part of a broader transformation happening across southern Denton County and the Alliance Corridor.

-Just down I-35W, Hillwood is opening Landmark by Hillwood in Denton this spring—3,200 acres with 6,000 homes, 5 million square feet of commercial space, and Denton's first H-E-B. Argyle ISD continues expanding infrastructure to serve growth.
-MP Materials has advanced toward securing a $1.2 billion rare earth magnet manufacturing plant in Northlake with tax incentives approved and 1,000+ jobs confirmed.
-AllianceTexas just crossed $130 billion in cumulative economic impact.
+Just down I-35W, Hillwood is bringing Landmark by Hillwood online in Denton — 3,200 acres with 6,000 homes, 5 million square feet of commercial space, and Denton's first H-E-B. Argyle ISD continues expanding infrastructure to serve sustained growth.
+MP Materials recently announced a $1.25 billion rare earth magnet manufacturing campus in Northlake, expected to create more than 1,500 jobs — potentially the largest private commercial investment in Denton County history.
+AllianceTexas has crossed $130 billion in cumulative economic impact.

 Straight Talk: What You Should Do Next

-For buyers: Don't wait for the ribbon cutting.
-Spring 2026 openings mean families are already touring communities and locking in contracts now.
-If you want proximity to StarCenter, Chadwick Farms, and the broader Alliance Corridor amenities, start your search today.
-Inventory moves fast in high-demand areas, and you make your money when you buy—not when you sell.
+For buyers: The ribbon has been cut.
+Families are already touring communities and locking in contracts.
+If you want proximity to StarCenter, Chadwick Farms, and the broader Alliance Corridor amenity base, there's no reason to wait.
+Inventory moves fast in high-demand areas, and you make your money when you buy — not when you sell.

 For sellers: Position your home's proximity to new amenities in your marketing.
-If you're within 10 minutes of StarCenter, within 15 minutes of Landmark, or located in a top-rated school district like Argyle ISD, those facts should be front and center.
+If you're within 10 minutes of StarCenter, within 15 minutes of Landmark, or located in a top-rated school district like Argyle ISD, those facts should be front and center in every conversation.

 Final Thoughts: Spirit-Led Counsel for a Growing Region